romeric/PostMesh/README.md

 Installing these dependencies on unix based systems is straight-forward.
 For building OpenCascade on Debian based systems, do `apt-get install liboce-*`and on macOS `brew install oce`.
 Note that, the default location for `Eigen` and `OpenCascade` headers and libraries (under Linux and macOS) are `/usr/local/include/eigen/`, `/usr/local/include/oce/` and `/usr/local/lib`, respectively.

 ## Installation
 Both C++ and Python bindings are distributed through this repository.
+The Python module is available through PyPi

+    pip install PostMeshPy

 To build PostMesh shared library for C++ API, you typically do

     git clone https://github.com/romeric/PostMesh
     cd PostMesh